¨If the Wright Brothers were alive today, Wilbur would have to fire Orville to reduce costs¨.

 Airline Flight Upgrades

-I flew business or first class around twenty times in my life.
-Only twice, have I actually paid significantly more than for an economy class ticket.
-(Both times, I bought a ticket at the last moment and the only available seats were in business class).
+I have flown business or first class around twenty times in my life.
+Only twice have I actually paid significantly more than for an economy class ticket.
+(Both times, I bought a ticket at the last moment, and the only available seats were in business class).

 Five of these twenty times, I bought a business class ticket that did not cost much more than I would have paid otherwise.
 On flights geared toward leisure travelers, airlines occasionally offer business class tickets for only $50-$100 more one way than an inexpensive economy ticket.
 (I have flown business class three times from Montreal to Cancun for $50-$100 more one way than economy class).
-I have also flown business class after being offered an inexpensive upgrade at the time of check-in.
+I have also flown business class after paying a small additional fee at the time of check-in.

-However, the bulk of the time, I have been upgraded for free by the airline staff after check-in.
+However, the bulk of the time, I have been scored a better seat from the airline staff after check-in.
+By following a few simple strategies, I believe that a few lucky Fifty-Plus Nomads can follow in my footsteps.

 Strategies for Airlines Upgrades

-I don’t usually know why I was upgraded.
+I don’t usually know why I scored a business class seat.
 But, I suspect it is because I have followed several of these expert-recommended strategies:

-- Mention that you’d like to be upgraded for a legitimate reason.
+- Mention that you’d like to a better seat for a legitimate reason.
 (Such as you need special assistance, you have a medical condition that makes it hard to sit in cramped spaces, etc.).
 I would only recommend using these reasons if they are correct.
-If they are not and you’re found out, you may forfeit any chance of being upgraded in the future.
+If they are not and you’re found out, you may forfeit any chance of getting better seats in the future.

 - Spend lots of money.
-I think one time I was upgraded because I bought a reasonably expensive flight. ($600 one way from Portland, Maine to San Jose, Costa Rica).
+I think one time I got a better seat because I bought a reasonably expensive flight an and had a minor problem at check-in. ($600 one way from Portland, Maine to San Jose, Costa Rica).

 - Check your emails.
-Sometimes airlines will email you a couple of times before the day of departure offering a cheap (not free) upgrade.
+Sometimes airlines will email you a couple of times before the day of departure offering a cheap (not free) bump to business class.

 - If the airline has done something that has caused you a legitimate problem (like potentially missing a meeting), explain what has happened.
-Then, ask politely but firmly for an upgrade.
-Airlines can give you an upgrade more easily than compensating you.
+Then, ask politely but firmly for a business class seat.
+Airlines can give you a better seat more easily than compensating you.

 - Be nice.
-A flight attendant once upgraded me to an empty pair of seats with extra legroom because I asked the attendant to move me to do a favor for someone else.
-My row had a young, very sleepy girl who needed my seat to lay down and sleep next to her mother.
+A flight attendant once gave me a better seat me with extra legroom because I asked the attendant to move me to do a favor for a young, very sleepy girl who needed my seat to lay down and sleep next to her mother.

 - Dress appropriately.
 I always dress in a pair of chinos and a polo shirt.
 A dress or an attractive pantsuit or blouse and pant combo should work for women.